Filipinos like to use avocados in desserts. If you like avocados but you don't have an ice cream maker, then this recipe is for you.

 Unlike American desserts, which tend to use dried coconut, Filipino desserts use fresh or frozen coconut.
 This way, you can truly taste the freshness of the coconut.
 This pie recipe will hopefully make a coconut lover out of you.

 One of my favorite American dishes is the ambrosia salad.
 It reminds me of the Filipino fruit salad my mom used to make when we were little.
-My recipe is very easy to make, delicious, and has a Filipino twist.
+My recipe is very easy to make and has a Filipino twist.

-Unlike New England clam chowder or Manhattan clam chowder, the Filipino version doesn't use cream or tomatoes.
-Our version has a simple, ginger-flavored broth.
+Unlike New England or Manhattan clam chowder, this Filipino chowder doesn't use cream or tomatoes.
+This recipe makes a simple, ginger-flavored broth.

 Wondering what to do with your leftover bread?
 Bread pudding is an easy way to make good use of it.